yegor256/blog/_drafts/_factory.md

 ---

-I believe Joshua Bloch said it first in his very good book ["Effective Java"](): static factory methods are a more preferred way to instantiate objects comparing with constructors.
+I believe Joshua Bloch said it first in his very good book ["Effective Java"](http://amzn.to/2zgpiRI): static factory methods are a more preferred way to instantiate objects comparing with constructors.
 I disagree.
-Not only because I belive that static methods are pure evil, but mostly because in this particular case they pretend to be good and make us think that they we have to love them.
+Not only because I belive that static methods are pure evil, but mostly because in this particular case they pretend to be good and make us think that we have to love them.

 <!--more-->

 {% jb_picture_body %}

+Let's analyze the reasoning and see why it's wrong, from an object-oriented point of view.

 This is a class with a primary and two secondary constructors: